datanav/docs/tutorial-collect-source-systems.rst

   - Should provide streams of entities as input to the pipes they are connected to
   - Can provide entities with **any** shape
-  - Must provide Sesam with a unique identifier called ``_id``
+  - Each entity must have a unique identifier, or some combination of properties that can be used as one

 The systems you will be working with in this tutorial are `HubSpot <https://www.hubspot.com/>`_ and the Norwegian Central Coordinating Register for Legal Entities, “Enhetsregisteret”.
-You will connect to the HubSpot API with the use of the system type :ref:`REST <rest_source>` whilst connecting to “Enhetsregisteret” will be done with the use of the system type :ref:`URL <url_system>`.
+You will connect to the HubSpot API with the use of the system type :ref:`REST <rest_source>`, and connect to “Enhetsregisteret” with the use of the system type :ref:`URL <url_system>`.
 For now you will only create operations that support GET for both systems.

 We created a template to get you started in Sesam.
 Follow these steps to add HubSpot as a system:

 #.
 Navigate to Systems
 #.
 Click on New system
 #.
-Paste and save the DTL configuration below
+Paste and save the configuration below
 #.
 Add your hubspot API key in your Sesam subscription as a Secret by going into Datahub -> Variables.
 #.
 Use the Secret name “hubspot-api-key”.